 The mission statement of the fire department is “to prevent or minimize the loss of life and property from the adverse effects of fire, medical emergencies, and dangerous conditions created by man or nature.”
 One way this mission statement is fulfilled is by ensuring the safety and well being of families living in the urban-wildland interface.
 Nature can be fierce and unforgiving.
 Fuel modification is the most effective step our community can take to prevent loss of life and property in the future.

-Please contact Fire Safety Specialist Janna Doty via email for more information, or contact her by telephone at (714) 288-2541 Monday through Thursday, 7am-6pm.
+Please contact Fire Safety Specialist Dale Eggleston via email for more information, or contact him by telephone at (714) 288-2561 Monday through Thursday, 7am-6pm.